goravel/docs/digging-deeper/filesystem.md

 ### File Metadata

-In addition to reading and writing files, Goravel can also provide information about the files themselves.
-For example, the `Size` method may be used to get the size of a file in bytes:
+In addition to reading and writing files, Goravel can also provide information about the files themselves:

 ```go
 size := facades.Storage.Size("file.jpg")
 ```

-The `LastModified` method returns the UNIX timestamp of the last time the file was modified:
+The `LastModified` method returns the last modified time of file:

 ```go
 time, err := facades.Storage.LastModified("file.jpg")